Yuanjing-Wei/INSTRUCTSCORE_Blog/README.md

 ###  Diagnostic Analysis -- Auto-Identifying Failure Modes of Metric Output

 The diagnostic report plays a crucial role in text quality explanations.
 However, it's recognized that the model might not always produce accurate explanations, leading to what are termed failure modes.
 These failure modes are classified into two categories: global and local as shown in table 2.
-Global failures affect all four fields of the diagnostic report - error type, location, major/minor classification, and explanation - while local failures impact only one specific field.
+Global failures affect all four fields of the diagnostic report - error type, location, severity level, and explanation - while local failures impact only one specific field.
 Six scenarios M1-M6 for local failures and four scenarios G1-G4 for global failures are defined in table 2.
 A particular scenario arises when the method produces an annotation indicating the absence of errors.
-In such instances, it becomes essential to confirm the accuracy of this claim.
+In such instances, we prompt GPT-4 to verify whether the output contains any error.
 If errors actually exist, the diagnostic report would be rendered inaccurate.

 <p align="center"><img src="./table2.png" alt="table2"/></p>